ITfoxtec/FoxIDs/docs/index.md

 ## How FoxIDs works

-FoxIDs is a multi-tenant system designed to be deployed in the Azure cloud.
+FoxIDs is a multi-tenant system designed to be deployed in Azure.
 FoxIDs support being deployed as a service used by many companies, organizations etc. each with its one tenant.
-Or to be deployed in a company's Azure subscription where only one tenant is configured in FoxIDs holding the company's entire security service.
+Or to be deployed in a company's Azure subscription where usually only one tenant is configured in FoxIDs holding the company's entire security service.

-FoxIDs is deployed in two App Services which expose:

-- FoxIDs, the identity service which handles all the security requests and user authentication
-- [FoxIDs Control](control.md), the administration application and API in which FoxIDs is configured

-Both is exposed as websites where the [domains can be customized](development.md#customized-domains).
-FoxIDs also relay on a number of backend service, please see [development](development.md) for details.
+In some cases, it can be an advantage to configure several tenants to e.g., separate a large number of external connections.

 ### Structure

 FoxIDs is divided into logical elements.

 - **Tenant** contain the company, organization, individual etc. security service.
-A tenant contains the tracks.
+A tenant contains tracks.
 - **Track** is a production, QA, test etc. environment.
-Each track contains a [user repository](login.md#user-repository), a unique [certificate](certificates.md) and a track contains the up parties and down parties.
+Each track contains a [user repository](login.md#user-repository), a unique [certificate](certificates.md) and a track contains the up-parties and down-parties.
+In some cases, it can be an advantage to place external connections in a separate tracks to configure connections specific certificates or log levels.
 - **Up-party** is a upwards trust / federation or login configuration.
-Currently support: login (one view with both username and password) and SAML 2.0.
-Future support: OpenID Connect and two step login (two views separating the username and password input).
+Currently support: [login](login.md), [OpenID Connect 1.0](oidc.md#up-party) and [SAML 2.0](saml-2.0.md#up-party).
 - **Down-party** is a downward application configuration.
-Currently support: OpenID Connect (secret or PKCE), OAuth 2.0 API and SAML 2.0.
+Currently support: [OAuth 2.0](oauth-2.0.md#down-party), [OpenID Connect 1.0](oidc.md#down-party) and [SAML 2.0](saml-2.0.md#down-party).

 ![FoxIDs structure](images/structure.svg)

 **FoxIDs support unlimited tenants.
 Unlimited tracks in a tenant.
-Unlimited users, up parties and down parties in a track.**
+Unlimited users and unlimited up-parties and down-parties in a track.**

 ### Separation
-The structure is used to separate the different tenants, tracks and parties.
+The structure is used to separate the different tenants, tracks and [parties](parties.md).

-If the FoxIDs is hosted on `https://foxidsxxxx.com/` the tenants are separated in the first folder of the URL `https://foxidsxxxx.com/tenant-x/`.
-The tracks are separated in the second folder of the URL `https://foxidsxxxx.com/tenant-x/track-y/` under each tenant.
+If the FoxIDs is hosted on `https://foxidsxxxx.com/` the tenants are separated in the first path element of the URL `https://foxidsxxxx.com/tenant-x/`.
+The tracks are separated under each tenant in the second path element of the URL `https://foxidsxxxx.com/tenant-x/track-y/`.

-A down-party is call by adding the down-party name as the third folder in the URL `https://foxidsxxxx.com/tenant-x/track-y/down-party-z/`.
+A down-party is call by adding the down-party name as the third path element in the URL `https://foxidsxxxx.com/tenant-x/track-y/down-party-z/`.
-A up-party is call by adding the up-party name insight round brackets as the third folder in the URL `https://foxidsxxxx.com/tenant-x/track-y/(up-party-v)/`.
-If FoxIDs handles a up-party sequence like e.g. user authentication the same URL notation is used thus locking the session cookie to the URL.
+A up-party is call by adding the up-party name insight round brackets as the third path element in the URL `https://foxidsxxxx.com/tenant-x/track-y/(up-party-v)/`.
+If FoxIDs handles a up-party sequence resulting in a session cookie the same URL notation is used to locking the cookie to the URL.

-A client (application) starting an OAuth 2.0, OpenID Connect or SAML 2.0 login sequence would like to specify in which up-party the user should authenticate.
-The resulting up-party is specified by adding the up-party name in round brackets in the URL after the down-party name `https://foxidsxxxx.com/tenant-x/track-y/down-party-z(up-party-v)/`.
+A client (application) starting an OpenID Connect or SAML 2.0 login sequence would like to specify in which up-party the user should authenticate.
+The up-party is selected by adding the up-party name in round brackets in the URLs third path element after the down-party name `https://foxidsxxxx.com/tenant-x/track-y/down-party-z(up-party-v)/`.

-> The allowed up parties for a down-party is configured for each down-party in FoxIDs Control.
+> The allowed up-parties for a down-party is configured for each down-party in [FoxIDs Control Client](control.md#foxids-control-client).

-Selecting multiple up parties *(future support)*:
+Selecting multiple up-parties *(future support)*:

-- Select all up parties allowed for a down-party by adding a star in round brackets in the URL after the down-party name `https://foxidsxxxx.com/tenant-x/track-y/down-party-z(*)/`
+- Select all up-parties allowed for a down-party by adding a star in round brackets in the URL after the down-party name `https://foxidsxxxx.com/tenant-x/track-y/down-party-z(*)/`
-- Select a maximum of 5 up parties allowed for a down-party by adding the up parties as a comma separated list in round brackets in the URL after the down-party name `https://foxidsxxxx.com/*tenant-x*/*track-y*/*down-party-z*(up-party-v1*,up-party-v2*,up-party-v3,up-party-v4,up-party-v5)/`
+- Select a maximum of 5 up-parties allowed for a down-party by adding the up-parties as a comma separated list in round brackets in the URL after the down-party name `https://foxidsxxxx.com/*tenant-x*/*track-y*/*down-party-z*(up-party-v1*,up-party-v2*,up-party-v3,up-party-v4,up-party-v5)/`

 A client which use client credentials as authorization grant would not specify the up-party.
 It is likewise optional to specify the up-party when calling an OpenID Connect discovery document or a SAML 2.0 metadata endpoint.